fabioperez/cheat-sheets/python/Effective-Python-summary.md

 ## 3. Classes and Inheritance

+### Item 22: Prefer Helper Classes Over Bookkeeping with Dictionaries and Tuples

+* Dictionarys are good for simple bookkeeping.
+However, the code can get messy if a more complex bookkeeping is necessary (e.g. dictionaries as values of other dictionary).

+*  [`namedtuple`](https://docs.python.org/3/library/collections.html#collections.namedtuple) can be used as a simple data container, but it has some limitations: no default arguments; attributes accessible trough numerical indexes.

 ### Item 23: Accept Functions for Simple Interface Instead of Classes

 * Functions accept functions as arguments (functions are first-class objects).